 Dehydration during extreme physical exertion is known to affect muscle cells and can lead to muscle cramps.
 This occurs because tissues surrounding the muscles contract to compensate for the insufficient water in the body.
 The longer you go without enough water, the worse it will get.

-Muscle cramps is a very common condition that affects athletes such as golfers, swimmers, runners, cyclists, swimmers, and wrestlers.
+Muscle cramps are a very common condition that affects athletes such as golfers, swimmers, runners, cyclists, swimmers, and wrestlers.
 When muscle cramps occur, it is very difficult to perform basic daily tasks like getting out of bed, driving a car, or walking to the bathroom.